'Parting is such sweet sorrow': EU and UK clinch narrow Brexit accord

 Even with a deal, goods trade will have more rules, more red tape and more cost.
 There will be some disruption at ports.
 Everything from food safety regulation and exporting rules to product certification will change.

-Much of the detail has yet to worked out.
-A U.S. State Department official welcomed the agreement and said Washington wanted good relations with Britain and the EU, while adding:
+A U.S. State Department official welcomed the agreement and said Washington wanted good relations with Britain and the EU.

-“We leave it to the UK and EU to negotiate a post-Brexit trade deal that is mutually agreeable and beneficial to both parties.”
+“As we have said, we respect the UK’s sovereign decision to depart the EU, and we look forward to continued strong relationships with both the UK and EU,” the official said.

 The EU loses its principal military and intelligence power, 15% of GDP, one of the world’s top two financial capitals and a champion of free markets that had acted as an important check on the ambitions of Germany and France.